What is a Help Mark? Intended Users, Purpose, and Necessary Assistance

 5-1.
 Case of a Person with a Mental Disorder

-When train operations were suspended and the station was crowded, a nearby woman approached and guided the person to a store where they could sit.
+When train operations were suspended, causing congestion at the station, a nearby woman offered assistance and guided them to a place where they could sit.

 5-2.
 Case of a Person with an Intractable Disease

-When standing on a train was difficult, wearing the Help Mark made it easier for people around to notice and offer their seats, which was greatly appreciated.
-Additionally, when feeling well, offering a seat to someone wearing a Help Mark fostered a sense of empathy.
+When standing on a train became difficult, wearing the Help Mark allowed people around to notice and offer their seat, which was greatly appreciated.
+Additionally, when feeling well, offering a seat to someone wearing a Help Mark fostered a sense of compassion.

 5-3.
-Case of a Person with a Dialysis Catheter
+Case of a Person with a Catheter (for Dialysis)

-After a dialysis catheter came loose during rush hour, the person began wearing a Help Mark on their bag, which led to more people willingly offering their seats.
+After a dialysis catheter came loose during rush hour, the individual began wearing the Help Mark on their bag, leading to more frequent offers of seats.

-These examples show that wearing a Help Mark allows individuals with various disabilities or illnesses to receive support.
+These examples show that wearing the Help Mark enables individuals with various disabilities or conditions to receive support.

-Furthermore, being supported can inspire the desire to help other Help Mark holders, spreading a circle of empathy.
+Additionally, being supported can inspire individuals to extend kindness to other Help Mark users, creating a ripple effect of compassion.

 5-4.
 Effective Cases of the Help Mark

 Episode 1.
-People Using Prosthetic Limbs or Artificial Joints
+Individuals Using Prosthetic Limbs or Artificial Joints

-Since it's not visible, they are sometimes questioned when sitting in priority seats on trains.
+Since it is not visible, sitting in priority seats on trains often leads to being questioned.
 The Help Mark allows them to explain their situation, providing peace of mind.
-They consider the Help Mark a talisman.
+They consider the Help Mark a protective charm.

 Episode 2.
-People with Hearing or Speech Disabilities
+Individuals with Hearing or Speech Disabilities

-In stores, showing a Help Mark sticker that says "I can't hear, please write" quickly gets them the help they need.
+In stores, showing a Help Mark sticker that says "I can't hear, please communicate in writing" immediately leads to understanding and assistance, which is greatly appreciated.

-With dyslexia, writing documents at the bank is very challenging.
-However, showing a Help Mark with written support requests allows for discreet assistance, making the process smoother.
-It also reduces stress as they don't have to repeatedly explain their disability in crowded places.
+With dyslexia (difficulty reading and writing), filling out forms at the bank is challenging.
+However, showing a Help Mark with written support requests discreetly prompts assistance, making transactions smoother.
+It also reduces stress by eliminating the need to repeatedly explain their disability in crowded settings.

 Episode 4.
 Cancer Patients